 La Playa Cafe – Sanur Beach Restaurant

-La Playa sits right on the edge of the beach overlooking the fishing boats, kids playing, waves breaking on the reef.
+Looking for the best restaurants in Sanur beach?
+La Playa sits right on the edge of the beach overlooking the fishing boats, kids playing, and waves breaking on the reef.
 We loved this place.
-For us it was one of the best Sanur bars we visited as the atmosphere was relaxed, there was plenty of shade, the staff were super friendly and the prices were good.
+For us it was one of the best Sanur bars we visited as the atmosphere was relaxed, there was plenty of shade, the staff was super friendly and the prices were good.

 The menu consisted of a mix of Indonesian and western, You could get a meal of Ayam Sate for 50,000IDR or a cheeseburger for 65,000IDR.
 You could get pizza, pasta, steaks, rice, noodles or even a full roasted pig for 10 if you pre-order it.
 The La Playa Sanur Beach Restaurant has some of the coldest beers we had in Bali.